DuckingtonThe3rd/icon/README.md

-# Icon
+# icon

-StudyApp is a tool designed to help users enhance their learning experience through personalized study plans and progress tracking.
+icon is a tool designed to help students enhance their learning experience through personalized study plans and progress tracking.

 ## Features